|

 After

-financial problems and the following departure of the two leading
+financial problems and the following departure of the two

-Harris III and Terry Lewis, more known as Jimmy Jam and Terry
+and musicians, James Harris III and Terry Lewis, more known

-Lewis.
-The pair wrote most of the tracks and produced the entire
+as Jimmy Jam and Terry Lewis.
+The pair wrote most of the tracks

-album.
-Timmy Allen, that slowly had developed within the Petrus
+and produced the entire album.
+Timmy Allen, that slowly had

-empire, showed his writing skills on the rest of the tracks
+developed within the Petrus empire, showed his writing skills

-with a very good result.
-Allen, that became a key figure not
+on the rest of the tracks with a very good result.
+Allen,

-only in Change, had a great deal of influence over Petrus shaping
+that became a key figure not only in Change, had a great deal

-the touring band for Change and BB&Q and taking care of much
+and BB&Q and taking care of much of the song selection on

-of the song selection on a number of album projects for Little
+a number of album projects for Little Macho Music.
+James Robinson

-Macho Music.
-James Robinson left the group as lead singer, a
+left the group as lead singer, a role to be overtaken by Timmy

-role to be overtaken by Timmy Allen and Rick Brennan.
+Allen and Rick Brennan.

 When

-the release of the fifth album "Change of heart" in
+the release of the fifth album "Change of heart"

-the early parts of 84 came, it was a bomb.
+in the early parts of 84 came, it was a bomb.
 Featuring Porto's

 perhaps most excellent and well-balanced cover art among all

-their albums it was especially the first 12" included version
+their albums it was especially the first 12" included

-added synthesizers that
+and delicately added synthesizers that

 became an all time classic.
 This track and the whole set for